rajagopalmotivate1/AILab/README.md

 or this URL https://www.un.org/sustainabledevelopment/energy/ (click any of the 17 icons)

- .
-Opens in Colab
+# Open in colab
-#You may direclty open these by clicking here
+You may direclty open these by clicking here https://colab.research.google.com/github/rajagopalmotivate1/AILab/
-https://colab.research.google.com/github/rajagopalmotivate1/AILab/